Kannapolis Towelers: 1939 to 1941: North Carolina League

 The 1940 Kannapolis Towelers won the North Carolina League pennant.
 The Towelers ended the 1940 regular season with a record of 67–45, playing under managers Stumpy Culbreth and Joe Palmisano.
 The Towelers were 2.0 games ahead of the second place Salisbury Giants in the final regular season standings.
 In the first round of the playoffs, Lexington defeated Kannapolis 3 games to 0.
 Pitcher James White of Kannapolis led the league with a 1.85 ERA and Kannapolis teammate Lew Davis scored 100 runs to lead the league.

 In their final season of play, the 1941 Kannapolis Towelers won their second consecutive North Carolina State League pennant.
 Kannapolis ended the regular season 40 games over .500, finishing with a record of 70–30 under returning manager Joe Palmisano.
 The Towelers finished 8.0 games ahead of the second place Salisbury Giants in the eight–team league.
-Kannapolis lost in 1st round the playoffs, as the Mooresville Moors defeated Kannapolis 3 games to 1.
+Kannapolis lost in first round the playoffs, as the Mooresville Moors defeated Kannapolis 3 games to 1.
 The Towlers' James White led the league with 20 wins and 192 strikeouts, while Bill Carrier had 88 RBI to lead the league and Lewis Davis scored a league leading 102 runs.
 Despite their on–field success, the Kannapolis franchise folded following the 1941 season, replaced by the Hickory Rebels in the 1942 North Carolina State League.
 Because of World War II, the North Carolina State League stopped play after the 1942 season before resuming in 1945.

 Kannapolis North Carolina was without minor league baseball until the city hosted the 1995 Piedmont Phillies, who played as members of the South Atlantic League.
-Today, Kannapois hosts the Kannapolis Cannon Ballers, who play as members of the Carolina League.
+Today, Kannapolis hosts the Kannapolis Cannon Ballers, who play as members of the Carolina League.

 The ballpark

 Beginning in 1939, the Kannapolis Towelers teams were noted to have played home minor league games at the Kannapolis Ball Park.
-The ballpark was reportedly located at Bell Street & Leonard Avenue, Kannapolis, North Carolina.
+The ballpark was reportedly located at Bell Street & Leonard Avenue in Kannapolis, North Carolina.
+Today, the ballpark site is residential.